Wymondham railway station: Services

+Services at Wymondham are operated by Greater Anglia and East Midlands Railway.

-On Sundays there is typically one train per hour to Norwich and one train per hour to Stansted Airport, operated by Greater Anglia.
+The typical service is one train per hour in each direction between Norwich and Cambridge, operated by Greater Anglia.
+Most westbound services are extended beyond Cambridge to and from Stansted Airport.

+The station is also served by a limited East Midlands Railway service of three trains per day in each direction between Norwich and Liverpool Lime Street via Nottingham.
+On Sundays, East Midlands Railway operate four trains per day towards Norwich only.

 Rolling stock

 Until 2010 three items of rolling stock were displayed on a short section of isolated line laid close to the station, originally intended to house a camping coach.
 These were Drewry 0-4-0 diesel shunter VF D297 DC 2583 of 1956, disguised as a Class 04 tram locomotive, a British Railways tube wagon, and a SECR 25 ton brake van, formerly used as Stratford crane mess van.
 The wagons have since been relocated to Whitwell & Reepham railway station, with the locomotive moving to the Bressingham Steam Museum.

 Possible developments

 The Mid-Norfolk Railway has proposed extending that line to an adjacent interchange station.
 The proposed Norfolk Orbital Railway would see services restored between Wymondham and the Norfolk coast, involving use of the track owned by the Mid-Norfolk Railway.